carrafa/railstraunt/readme.md

 ![logo](screenshots/logo.png)

 Railstraunt is a full stack restaurant order and menu management system.
 I built the backend with Ruby and Ruby on Rails.
-For the front end, I used Bourbon and Neat as a styling framework, with some JQuery for a slide out menu and some minor DOM manipulation.
+For the front end, I used the Bourbon styling framework, with some JQuery for a slide out menu and some minor DOM manipulation.
 The database is managed with Postgres, and consists of six tables:

 >![erd](screenshots/railstraunt-erd.png)